sahil-rakhonde/Project/README.md

-It is a small project purely based on html & css.
+It is a small project purely based on html & css(Spotify Clone).
-(Spotify Clone)